paijp/nophp/README.md

 - Powerful log for debug.
 - Javascript not required.

+## Important changes.

+- 2022/07/11 Return value of commandparser::parsehtml() is discarded.
+Please call commandparser::output() for output.
+- 2022/07/11 debuglog directory changed to 'debuglog???????*'.
+Please create a directory with at least 7 characters that is hard to guess after 'debuglog'.

 ## How to use.

 - The sample below, in your HTML, means 'select name from userlist where id=1;' and escape it.